ChenglongMa/simple-keccak/README.md

 Thereafter, $ D[x] $ combines $ C[x-1] $ and $ C[x+1] $ by $ XOR $ summation.
 Finally, the output of each single value in $ A[] $ of this step obtains from the original $ A[x,y] ~XOR~ D[x]$.

-An example of this step is shown below (Fig.~\ref{fig:theta}), including input and all outputs of intermediate steps.
+An example of this step is shown below, including input and all outputs of intermediate steps.